-A grade of C or better is required in a prerequisite courses.
+A grade of C or better is required in prerequisite courses.

 PEPS 250 The World of Insects (3) Biology/ecology of insects with emphasis on relationships to plants, animals, and especially people in Hawai‘i and the tropics.
 Open to nonmajors.
 A-F only.
 DB

 PEPS 310 Environment and Agriculture (3) Overview of environmental issues and impacts associated with agriculture, specifically pest management issues, and options for environmentally responsible management and amelioration of these impacts.
-Pre: 210 or consent.
+(Cross-listed as SUST 320)

 PEPS 350 Invasive Pest Species (3) Ecological, economic and sociological impacts of invasive pest species on tropical ecosystems; characteristics of invasive species and nature of vulnerable habitats; management of invasive species or eradication options; impacts on evolution, biological diversity and ecological stability.
 Open to nonmajors.
 (Alt. years: spring) DB

-PEPS 363 General Entomology (3) Biology, ecology, habits, structure of Hawai'i's insects/arthropods.
-Classification to family level.
+PEPS 363 General Entomology (3) Biology, diversity, and ecology of insects with emphasis on Hawaiian fauna.
+Classification to order level.
 A-F only.
 Pre: BOT 101 or ZOOL 101 or BIOL 171; or consent.
 DB

 PEPS 363L General Entomology Laboratory (1) Laboratory in the biology and classification to family level of Hawai‘i’s insects and arthropods.
 A-F only.
 Pre: 363 (or concurrent) or consent.
 DY

-PEPS 371 Genetics: Theory to Application (3) Fundamentals of genetic theory using biotechnological procedures in insect and plant pathogen control and plant and animal breeding as practical applications.
+PEPS 371 Genetics: Theory to Application (3) Fundamentals of genetic theory using traditional breeding and biotechnological procedures in insect and plant pathogen management for sustainable agricultural production.
 Repeatable one time.
 A-F only.
-(Cross-listed as TPSS 371)
+(Cross-listed as SUST 371 and TPSS 371)

 PEPS 421 Foundations of Pest Management (4) (3 Lec, 1 3-hr Lab) Principles and concepts of insect pest management using biological, ecological, cultural, behavioral, legislative, microbial and chemical methods.
 A-F only.
 Pre: one of the following: 250 or 363, BIOL 171, BIOL 172, or BOT 101; or consent.
 (Spring only) DB